leonhament/brickie.swiftui/README.md

+**The orignal project is archived.
+My goal is to start developing this again and making sure it gets listed again in the Appstore

 > **Brickie is searching minifigs to help improve the app**.
 I'm currently not really available to improve the app by myself but I'm able to validate and checks PR.
 So if you love SwiftUI and bricks, feel **free to add your own touch to the app**! **All apps should be driven by users, make it yours!**
 Thanks to our awesome contributors!
 Always happy to receive bug fixes and features ❤️